bobcozzi/rpgiv2free/README.md

 For a list of changes and release notes, see the [Changelog](https://github.com/bobcozzi/rpgiv2free/blob/main/CHANGELOG.md).

 This extension is an RPG IV to Free Format statement converter.
-You select the RPG IV fixed format statements you want to convert to free format, right-click and select "Convert RPG IV to free format".
+Select the RPG IV fixed format statements you want to convert to free format, right-click and select **Convert RPG IV to free format**.
-It is **NOT a refactoring tool** or code modernization tool.
+This extension s **NOT a refactoring or modernization tool**.
 Its only purpose is to convert an RPG IV fixed-format statement into free format RPG IV syntax.

 ## Warnings
 - **Conditioning Indicators on Calc Specs Support is Limited**:
-  Presently we convert opcode that are conditioned by one and only 1 conditioning indicator (if specified).
-When more than one is used, they are left on the line and those lines are not converted.
-The single conditionin indicator is converted to an `IF (*INxx = *ON/*OFF)` statement.
-Use UNDO Ctrl+Z (PC/Windows) Cmd+Z (macOS) to get the line back or complete the conversion for multiple indicators manually.
+  Presently we convert opcode that are conditioned by 0 or 1 conditioning indicator, but when more than one is used, they are left on their line and are not converted.
+A single conditioning indicator is converted to an `IF (*INxx = *ON|*OFF)` statement.
+Use UNDO Ctrl+Z (PC/Windows) Cmd+Z (macOS) to get the line back when you have an issue with multiple indicators, and convert them manually.
 Note that **Resulting Indicators** are fully supported.
 -**Level Break Indicators are not Converted**:
 We do nothing with RPG Cycle code including Level Break Indicators in columns 7 and 8.